 1 in 7 babies worldwide born with a low birthweight - The Lancet Global Health, UNICEF, WHO

-Furthermore, the study concludes that at the current rate of progress—with a 1.2% yearly decline in low birthweight rates between 2000 and 2015—the world will fall well short of the annual reduction rate of 2.7% required to meet the WHO agreed target of a 30% reduction in prevalence between 2012 and 2025.
+However, the study indicates that at the current rate of progress—with a 1.2% yearly decline in low birthweight rates between 2000 and 2015—the world will fall well short of the annual reduction rate of 2.7% required to meet the WHO target of a 30% reduction in prevalence between 2012 and 2025.

 “Despite clear commitments, our estimates indicate that national governments are doing too little to reduce low birthweight.
-We have seen very little change over 15 years, even in high-income settings where low birthweight is often due to prematurity as a result of high maternal age, smoking, medically unnecessary caesarean sections and fertility treatments that increase the risk of multiple births…” says lead author Dr Hannah Blencowe from the London School of Hygiene & Tropical Medicine, UK.
+We have seen very little change over 15 years, even in high-income settings where low birthweight is often due to prematurity as a result of high maternal age, smoking, medically unnecessary caesarean sections and fertility treatments that increase the risk of multiple births.
+These are the underlying issues that governments in high-income countries should be tackling,” says lead author Dr Hannah Blencowe from the London School of Hygiene & Tropical Medicine, UK.
 “To meet the global nutrition target of a 30% reduction in low birthweight by 2025 will require more than doubling the pace of progress.”

-In signalling concerns regarding lack of data in low and middle income countries, the report sounds a clear call to action to weigh every baby at birth.
 “Every newborn must be weighed, yet worldwide, we don’t have a record for the birthweight of nearly one third of all newborns,” says co-author Julia Krasevec, Statistics & Monitoring Specialist from UNICEF.
 “We cannot help babies born with low birthweight without improving the coverage and accuracy of the data we collect.
-With better weighing devices and stronger data systems, we can capture the true birthweight of every baby, including those born at home, and provide better quality care to these newborns and their mothers.”
+With better weighing devices and stronger data systems, we can capture the true birthweight of every baby, including those born at home, and provide better quality of care to these newborns and their mothers.”